 - Physical therapy

-Surgery for biceps tendon tears is generally not needed although considered in situations where severe symptoms of cramping and/or pain persist, as well as for athletes and workers who require a return to full strength.
+Surgery for biceps tendon tears is generally not needed although your OSI physician may consider it in situations where severe symptoms of cramping and/or pain persist, as well as for athletes and workers who require a return to full strength.